 Skilled nursing care, home care and hospice care are often covered benefits subject to policy limitations.
 Chemotherapy, radiation, organ transplant drugs, Cat Scans, and MRIs are generally covered as well.
 Some of the most common healthcare expenses that are not covered include primary physician and specialist visits, weight loss and cosmetic surgery, and several outpatient expenses and child immunizations.

 Typically, three office visits to a primary care physician are included in the benefits.
-A copay of about $35 is common.
+A copay of about $35 is common, although $0 copay are also offered by many carriers.
 It is important to understand that a deductible (different than a copay) is often placed on specialist and Urgent-Care visits.
 However, as earlier mentioned, preventive visits are not subject to deductibles, copays or coinsurance.
 An annual routine physical with no complications should result in no out-of-pocket expense.

 Who Can Buy It?